 The great variety of functions that are able to perform derives from the possibility of the polypeptide chain to fold into specific three-dimensional structures, which also provide the ability to bind different molecules.
 It can therefore be said that proteins are the tool through which genetic information is expressed.

 - The discovery of proteins

 The discovery of proteins

-As proteins are generally easier to isolate than lipids, nucleic acids, and polysaccharides, their study preceded that of other biomolecules, and can be traced back to the works on the chemical composition of albumins conducted by Jöns Jacob Berzelius, one of the fathers of modern chemistry, and Gerardus Johannes Mulder, in 1839.
+As proteins are generally easier to isolate than lipids, nucleic acids, and polysaccharides, their study preceded that of other biomolecules, and can be traced back to the works on the chemical composition of albumins conducted by Jöns Jacob Berzelius, considered one of the fathers of modern chemistry, and Gerardus Johannes Mulder, in 1839.
 By comparison, the role of nucleic acids in the transmission and expression of genetic information came to light in the 1940s, and their catalytic role only in the 1980s, whereas the role of lipids in biological membranes in the 1960s.